Health care providers

 If a trust makes a distribution to a beneficiary, such distribution will pass the taxable ordinary income (but generally not capital gains) to the beneficiary, to be taxed on the beneficiary's personal income tax return.
 The trustee must complete Form 1041 and issue a Schedule K-1 to the beneficiary, showing the amount and type of income from the trust to be included on his/her individual tax return.

-Also, effective in 2013, the new Net Investment Income Tax (NIIT) of 3.8 percent applies to certain income retained by trusts and estates if taxable income exceeds $11,950.
-Net investment income includes interest and dividend income and capital gains, but also includes passive income from rental and business activities, and from pass-through entities such as partnerships, limited liability companies (LLCs), and S corporations.* As a result, many trusts and estates will be taxed in 2013 at 43.4 percent on ordinary income and 23.8 percent on qualified dividends and long-term capital gains, plus state level income taxes.
+Also, the new NIIT of 3.8 percent applies to certain income retained by trusts and estates if taxable income exceeds $12,150.
+Net investment income includes interest and dividend income and capital gains, but also includes passive income from rental and business activities, and from pass-through entities such as partnerships, limited liability companies (LLCs), and S corporations.* As a result, many trusts and estates will be taxed in 2014 at 43.4 percent on ordinary income and 23.8 percent on qualified dividends and long-term capital gains, plus state level income taxes.

 Individual beneficiaries may be eligible for lower tax brackets.
 The NIIT does not affect single beneficiaries unless their Adjusted Gross Income (AGI) exceeds $200,000 or beneficiaries who are married filing jointly with AGI exceeding $250,000.